A List of Vegan Alternatives to Collagen

 5. Green cruciferous veggies (kale, collards, arugula, broccoli)

 If you ever needed more reasons to eat greens, think about your skin!
 Green cruciferous veggies contain a huge dose of skin-protecting nutrients, such as carotenoids, vitamin C and organosulfur compounds.
 In addition, what makes them green – their chlorophyll content – is thought to help stimulate collagen production on its own (but it’s early research).

-Skin health is highly complex…and let’s not forget, also dependent on genetics…but make no mistake, a healthy plant-based anti-inflammatory diet helps feed your skin from the inside out while helping you avoid factors that diminish skin health.
+Skin health is highly complex.
+And let’s not forget, also dependent on genetics.
+But make no mistake, a healthy plant-based anti-inflammatory diet helps feed your skin from the inside out while helping you avoid factors that diminish skin health.